This is the specification for replacing photographs that have already been uploaded to Flickr.

 - The file was not of a recognised image format.

-- The calling user has reached their monthly bandwidth limit.
+- The calling user has reached the upload limit for free accounts.

 95: SSL is required